'The Bachelor' Spoilers: Reality Steve Stands Behind Teasers For Season 2019 Pick As ABC Preps Announcement

 — RealitySteve (@RealitySteve) September 3, 2018

 A lot of franchise fans were rooting for either Jason Tartick or Blake Horstmann, and it’ll be interesting to see how people react to seeing Colton announced just hours after he splits with Tia Booth during Monday’s Bachelor in Paradise.
-Heading into the announcement, ET Online confirmed that ABC would be choosing one of these three guys, and all three had solid support so no matter which man was chosen a lot of fans would be left feeling disappointed.
+Heading into the announcement, ET Online confirmed that ABC would be choosing one of these three guys, and all three had solid support, so no matter which man was chosen, a lot of fans would be left feeling disappointed.

 Could ABC manage to shock everybody by revealing their pick to be someone other than Underwood Tuesday morning on Good Morning America?
 Filming with Colton Underwood begins in mid-September with a January premiere date and this Bachelor season will have everybody buzzing.